josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦤_Potential_Dodos/🍌_neocon_narcissitic_political_disorder.md

 ---

 ## 🏮 Footer
-**Neocon Narcissitic Political Disorder** is a living satirical diagnostic node of the *Polaris Protocol*.
+*🍌 Neocon Narcissitic Political Disorder* is a living satirical diagnostic node of the *Polaris Protocol*.
 It analyses the narrative collapse point where male political self-importance, sexual metadata, and prestige-TV delusion converge into a misattributed romance arc imposed onto women who are simply being competent.

 > 📡 Cross-references: